jadijadi/lpic1book/content/1034_use_streams_pipes_and_redirects.md

 * tee
 * xargs

 These features helps us to control the input / output of the commands and do things like saving the output of a command to a file, getting the input of a command from another command or separating the normal output from errors.
-We've already used them in previous sections but lets lean more and deepen our understanding about these.
+We've already used them in previous sections but lets learn more and deepen our understanding of these.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PeUhwMoSCko" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>